Travel Agency Software: Choosing Tools for Booking, Tour Building, Accounting, and Marketing

 Advanced reports.
 What’s the point in gathering and managing all this data if you can’t draw insights from it?
 Reporting functions will show you which destinations, dates, seasons, and agents bring you the most value.

 Start thinking of automation and your own systems

 The competition in the travel agency market is fierce.
 Booking Holdings and Expedia are close to becoming an oligopoly, capturing the majority of travelers thanks to great service and unlimited marketing capabilities.

-So, if you’re thinking of making a bespoke system, consider checking our article on travel APIs that generalizes supplier integration options in the industry, learn how booking engines and OTA back-office work.
-And you may watch our video on commissions management.
+So, if you’re thinking of a bespoke system and custom development route, check our article on travel APIs that generalizes supplier integration options in the industry, and learn how booking engines and OTA back-office work.
+You may also watch our video on commission management.

 Commission engines explained.